-Additionally, the County and the Town of La Plata appreciate MDOT's support for the Radio Station Roadside path project via the Kim Lamphier Bikeways Network Program.
-The Town continues to work diligently through final design and intends to submit the project for construction funding either via the Bikeways Program or Transportation Alternatives Program in the FY2024 grant cycle.

-- MD 6 (Charles Street) Pedestrian Safety Improvements & Community Enhancements Roadway corridor improvements along MD 6 are needed to improve pedestrian safety and to create a more walkable environment.
+- MD 488/Radio Station Road Sidepath The County and the Town of La Plata appreciate MDOT's support for the Radio Station Roadside path project via the Kim Lamphier Bikeways Network Program.
+The Town continues to work diligently through final design and intends to submit the project for construction funding either through the Bikeways Program or Transportation Alternatives Program in the FY2024 grant cycle. - MD 6 (Charles Street) Pedestrian Safety Improvements & Community Enhancements Roadway corridor improvements along MD 6 are needed to improve pedestrian safety and to create a more walkable environment.
 SHA's development of a strong purpose and need statement for the project which incorporates the Town's comprehensive plan and mobility goals will be critical to the success of the project.
 The Town appreciates SHA's commitment to the installation of Rectangular Rapid Flashing Beacons to improve pedestrian safety and to create a more walkable environment on Charles Street at University of Maryland Charles Regional Medical Center and we look forward to the construction in early 2023.
 Similarly, we appreciate SHA's advance approval of a new traffic signal at Willow Lane/La Plata Parkway at MD 6 and look forward to the developer's installation of the signal in mid-2023.
-See the details of these projects and others from the Town of La Plata on Page 7. - MD 210 Indian Head Highway Streetscape Project This streetscape project is a critical component of the Indian Head Economic Revitalization Strategy developed by the Town of Indian Head.
-Charles County and the Town of Indian Head are requesting SHA's assistance in implementing a plan for the visual enhancement of Indian Head Highway with trees and landscaping, median improvements, bicycle paths, sidewalks and pedestrian-friendly crosswalks, attractive and easily maintained pavers, and other amenities, creating a boulevard effect along the two miles of MD 210 within the Town of Indian Head.
-As the gateway to the Naval Support Facility-Indian Head, the County's largest employer, the Indian Head Highway's visual appearance creates a first impression of the Town and the Naval base.
-Combined with the implementation of the other 15 priorities in this strategy, a streetscape project equal to those implemented on other Maryland highways would dramatically improve the perception of the Town and its prospects as a location for new private sector investment. - MD 6 Liverpool Point Road to MD 224 (Riverside Road) Road improvements are needed on this section of MD 6 (Port Tobacco Road) in Nanjemoy to include pavement reconstruction/resurfacing, reinforcement and improvement of the roadway shoulders, and drainage improvements to handle both average and significant storm event flows.
+See the details of these projects and others from the Town of La Plata on Page 7. - MD 210 Indian Head Highway Streetscape Project Improving the streetscape of Improving the streetscape of Indian Head Highway is viewed as a critical component of the ongoing economic revitalization and development of the Town of Indian Head.
+In June of 2024, the Town of Indian Head completed a Bicycle & Pedestrian Feasibility Study, which provides concepts and plans of how streetscape improvements would be made along Indian Head Highway from Earl Road to Glymont Road.
+Charles County and the Town of Indian Head are requesting SHA's assistance in implementing the suggested concepts from this study into the Indian Head Highway streetscape from Earl Road to Glymont Road.
+Implementation of these concepts will improve safety for vulnerable road users, improve perception of the town, and increase prospects of private sector investment.
+This also serves to work towards MDOT's goals of creating Complete Streets on State Roads.
+These streetscape improvements are considered to be the greatest transportation priority for the Town of Indian Head and vital to the continuation of the Indian Head Economic Revitalization Strategy.
+The Town of Indian Head would like to request MDOT consider these improvements through SHA's Fund 79 and Fund 88.

+• MD 6 - Liverpool Point Road to MD 224 (Riverside Road) - Road improvements are needed on this section of MD 6 (Port Tobacco Road) in Nanjemoy to include pavement reconstruction/resurfacing, reinforcement and improvement of the roadway shoulders, and drainage improvements to handle both average and significant storm event flows.
 This rural area of Charles County is highly dependent on this roadway and is greatly affected by its deteriorating conditions.